On paper, a fully online business model has enormous advantages. You can target a global market, operate 24/7, and have more control over the data.

 What Is Digital Onboarding?

-Digital customer onboarding is the process through which businesses incorporate or acquire new users online.
-It can take place on websites or in-app but, crucially, not in-branch or on-premise, since it is digital.
+Digital onboarding, also known as remote onboarding, is the process that describes the journey as companies incorporate or acquire new customers online.
+It can take place on websites or in-app but, crucially, not in-branch or on-premise, since it is a fully digital experience.

-Since staff members don’t get to interact with these users in person, it is vital to establish security procedures to ensure the users are truly who they say they are.
+Since staff members or business partners do not get to interact in person during the user-customer journey, it is vital to establish security procedures to ensure people are who they say they are.
+This may be done via identity verification, digital footprint analysis, or other forms of due diligence.

 How Does the Digital Onboarding Process Work?